A geometric description of the Atiyah-Hirzebruch spectral sequence for B-bordism: The Postnikov tower of a homology theory

 \section{The Postnikov tower of a homology theory}

-\begin{rem*} All spaces are assumed to be $CW$ complexes, and for a $CW$ complex $X$ we denote by $X^{k}$ its $k^{th}$ skeleton. \end{rem*} Let $h$ be a generalized homology theory.
-One constructs a sequence of homology theories and natural transformations between them, called the Postnikov tower, in the following way:
+\begin{remark} All spaces are assumed to be $CW$ complexes, and for a $CW$ complex $X$ we denote by $X^{k}$ its $k^{th}$ skeleton. \end{remark} Let $h$ be a representable generalized homology theory.
+One can construct the Postnikov tower, which is a sequence of homology theories $h^{(r)}$ and natural transformations between them, which fit into the following diagram

+so that it has the following properties.
 The theories $h^{(r)}$ have the property that the map $h_{n}\to h_{n}^{(r)}$ is an isomorphism for $n\leq r$, and $h_{n}^{(r)}$ is trivial for $n>r$ ($h_{n}$ stands for $h_{n}(pt)$, the $n^{th}$ coefficient group).
 These properties determine $h^{(r)}$ completely.
 For a proof of existence and uniqueness see \cite[ Ch II, 4.13 and 4.18]{R}. \begin{example} If $h$ is a connective homology theory, that is $h_{n}=0$ for $n<0$, then $h^{(0)}$ is naturally isomorphic to homology with coefficients in $h_{0}$ (for $CW$ complexes).
 If $h$ is oriented bordism, $\Omega^{SO}$, then $h^{(0)}$ is naturally isomorphic to integral homology.
-Later on we show that in the case of $\Omega^{SO}$, or other bordism theories such as $\Omega^{Spin}$, the theories $h^{(r)}$ can be given a geometric description using stratifolds.\end{example} \begin{rem} It follows from uniqueness that for $r'\geq r$ we have $\left(h^{(r')}\right)^{r}=h^{(r)}$.
+Later on we show that in the case of $\Omega^{SO}$, or other B-bordism theories, the theories $h^{(r)}$ can be given a geometric description using B-stratifolds.\end{example} \begin{remark} It follows from uniqueness that for $r'\geq r$ we have $\left(h^{(r')}\right)^{(r)}=h^{(r)}$.
 This implies that in all our constructions and propositions one can replace $h$ by $ \Omega_{*}^{SO}(X)$.
-The classifying map for the stable tangent bundle of $M$ induces a map
+The classifying map for the stable tangent bundle of $M$ induces a map This map is known to be a rational isomorphism (see for example \cite{KL} 18.51).